 A. Departmental Permits were changed to Controlled Import Permits (CIP) when the CIP rule went into effect on June 3, 2013.
 When your Departmental Permit expires it will be reissued as a CIP.
 The CIP rule is found in the Code of Federal Regulations (CFR) at 7 CFR 319.6.

-What is the turnaround time to process a controlled import permit (CIP)
+turnaround time to process a controlled import permit (CIP) application?

 A. CIPs initially issued to an applicant are valid for a period of one year.
 Prior to the expiration of a CIP and if permit conditions are not violated, the permittee may request an expiring permit to be renewed for up to an additional two years.